Access Training (East Midlands) Ltd

 We cater for children and young adults between the ages of three and 19 who have physical difficulties, severe learning disabilities and profound multiple learning difficulties.
 It’s because of these specific needs that a division of Nottinghamshire Health Care NHS Foundation Trust is based here.

-healthcare support worker position, I had already seen with my own eyes the vital role the NHS plays in our school.
+When the Trust advertised a healthcare support worker position, I had already seen with my own eyes the vital role the NHS plays in our school.
 The added option of applying for a Senior Health Care Support Worker Level 3 Apprenticeship appealed because it will allow me to rapidly acquire the knowledge, skills and behaviours I need to support my nursing work.

 My line manager later told me that it was the excellent feedback they’d already received from the school as well as my level of work and personal attributes that led to their decision to give me the opportunity to grow.